DavidFirth/alt3/docs/_pages/leagues/england-premier-league.md

   - text: "Click on the *team name* to see graphically how any team's schedule strength evolves through the season."
 ---

-Next update will be on Sunday 29 September.
+Next update will be on Sunday 6 October.

 {% include leagues/england-premier-league/alt3-table.html %}